vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/BS_Fraud.md

 ## First 2 sUtras
 ### En
-vyAsa's originals (Thibaut's translation of S's bhAShyam) :
+bAdarAyaNa's originals (Thibaut's translation of S's bhAShyam) :

 1. Then therefore the enquiry into Brahman.
 2. (Brahman is that) from which the origin, &c. (i.e. the origin, subsistence, and dissolution) of this (world proceed).